fsharp/fslang-design/RFCs/FS-1006-struct-tuples.md

 * The inference of structness where ``let (x0,y0) = origin`` allows a tuple pattern to be matched to a struct tuple is optional.
   We could require that structness be noted at all pattern and expression positions in the code, e.g. ``let (struct (x0,y0)) = origin``.

+### Resolved Syntax Questions

+The syntax above assumes that parentheses are needed:

+    struct (int * int)
+    struct (3,4)

+rather than

+    struct int * int
+    struct 3,4

+This seems reasonable.

 # Unresolved questions
 [unresolved]: #unresolved-questions